Kubota makes a zero-turn that competes with the best zero-turns on the market. That doesn’t mean it will never have problems.

 Then, make sure all wiring and components are securely installed making good connections.

-11. Weak or Bad Battery on a Kubota Zero Turn
+11. Weak or Bad Battery

 A battery that has a weak charge will not provide enough power to start a Kubota zero-turn.
 If the battery isn’t able to hold a charge, you need to replace it with a new battery.